zaynahxc/pxt-microbit/docs/reference/serial/read-buffer.md

 ## Returns

 * a [buffer](/types/buffer) containing input from the serial port.
 The length of the buffer may be smaller than the requested length.
+The length is 0 if any error occurs.

 ## ~hint
 **Pause for more data**